 Earnest had to leave – he was already late getting home – and he asked me if I didn’t mind accepting a publication from him.
 The publication was “The Truth That Leads To Eternal Life” (published in 1968 and revised in 1981) a 191-page book.
 I told him that I was read it and looked forward to giving him my thoughts about it.

 I was too tired to read the book that night, but I had the day off the next day and after a good night’s rest, I would read it.

-I read it cover-to-cover.
-I looked up all of the scriptures and sited reference works.
+I read it cover to cover.
+I looked up all of the scriptures and cited reference works.
 The book shook me up!

 What happened here?
 I was reading things that challenged just about everything that I believed about the Bible.
 Plus, I was being told that Jesus was not God or a part of a trinity; that hell was not a literal place, but was the common grave of mankind; that I was not going to heaven; and that God’s name alone is Jehovah!

 Admittedly, the book was a very intriguing read.
-I know know that it was written to get persons to question and examine their religion.
-Does the book write of truthful things, yes, no doubt.
-But that that make the book as a whole, the truth?
+I know know that it was written to get people to question and examine their religion.
+Does the book write of truthful things, yes, no doubt?
+But that that makes the book as a whole, the truth?
 No.